 Please note that SWITCH and IF statements can be nested.
 Also it may be worth considering to replace SWITCH statements with the use of TABLES, since they are often more readable.

 String constants can appear over multiple lines with a double quote indicating the beginning of the string on one line and the double quote indicating the end of a string on another line.
-This is too encourage long and meaningful explanations of data elements in the ruleset.
+This is to encourage long and meaningful explanations of data elements in the ruleset.
 The line breaks are removed when using the string.

 Referencing Data Model Elements